use-r/freelancer/README.md

 # Freelancer

-I upload some the projects I've completed in [freelancer.com](https://www.freelancer.com/) here.
+I upload some of the projects I've completed in [freelancer.com](https://www.freelancer.com/) in this repository.